 Implementing building codes can be a challenge with widespread informal housing in both Dhaka, Bangladesh (left) and Kathmandu Valley, Nepal (right) )(image credit: Dr Ifte Ahmed)

-Looking at specific cases in Bangladesh and Nepal, the team, led by Dr Ifte Ahmed is exploring the role that safe building codes play in assuring resilience in the face of the frequent disasters that affect these countries and to understand how these codes might be more widely adopted to reduce disaster risks.
+Looking at specific cases in Bangladesh and Nepal, the team, led by Dr Ifte Ahmed explored the role that safe building codes play in assuring resilience in the face of the frequent disasters that affect these countries and to understand how these codes might be more widely adopted to reduce disaster risks.

 “Safe buildings can save lives; tragedies that we have seen in these countries in the recent past need not happen”, says Dr. Ahmed.
 “What is required are building codes that are appropriate and affordable for the vast majority of low-income people in South Asian countries.”